FAQs

 Yes.
 All health services will remain operational during the construction period.
 There may be changes to how people access the campus and health facilities during construction, however all services will remain open.
 Many services will be transferred to the new building after construction is completed.

-One of the key objectives of the redevelopment is to provide culturally appropriate facilities to meet the needs of the First Nations people.
-With this in mind, the landscape and First Nations people’s connection to Country is of prime importance and by providing a strong connection with the natural environment and cultural identity this protects the health and wellbeing of Country and by extension all the community.
+One of the key objectives of the redevelopment is to provide safe and appropriate facilities to meet the needs of Aboriginal people.
+Aboriginal people’s connection to Country is of prime importance and by working collaboratively health and wellbeing of Country is protected and by extension all community.

-No. The Blacbutt Tree will remain in place and will be a focal point of our landscaping designs.
+No. The Blackbutt Tree will remain in place and is a focal point of our landscaping designs.
+During construction the tree will be protected and monitored.

-To accommodate the new hospital building the preschool will be relocated to the southern end of the Hospital campus.
-This follows extensive consultation with the preschool operators and Shoalhaven City Council.
-The project team is continuing to consult with the preschool on the design and requirements of the new facility.
+To accommodate the new hospital building the Pre-school is now relocated at the southern end of the Hospital campus.
+Extensive consultation with the preschool operators and Shoalhaven City Council occurred during the design process.

-The new building will include a dedicated parking zone for carers and staff, including a drop-off zone.
-In addition to the new preschool, the southern end of the campus will also be retained as greenspace – enhancing the area’s family-friendly atmosphere.
+The new building includes a dedicated parking zone for carers and staff, including a drop-off zone.
+In addition to the new preschool, the southern end of the campus will be retained as greenspace – enhancing the area’s family-friendly atmosphere.

 Staff and community members are invited to email ideas, suggestions and feedback for the Shoalhaven Hospital to HI-shoalhavenredevelopment@health.nsw.gov.au.